 Overtime Pay Eligibility – Can Salary Employees Get Overtime?

-Some salaried employees are able to get overtime pay.
+Some salaried employees are eligible for overtime pay.
 Overtime is a great way for salaried employees to increase their annual income.

 The U.S. federal government stipulates that one of two conditions must be met in order for a salaried employee to receive overtime.